This module allows to apply PGP or S/MIME signature / encryption to emails sent to customers and/or user agents.

 openssl pkcs12 -in certname.pfx -nocerts -out key.pem -nodes Enter Import Password: [enter your certificate password] openssl pkcs12 -in certname.pfx -nokeys -out cert.pem Enter Import Password: [enter your certificate password]

-To make sure that signing is working, you can send a test email to Gmail:
+To make sure that signing works, you can send a test email to Gmail:

 Here is the discussion of the PGP signing & encryption.